eitherway/lollidisplay/README.md

 To disable or enable the various sensors, please see `include/secrets.example.h`

+This project evolved and now also displays the sunset information.
+This information together with the weather data is provided by a Raspberry Pi.
+For more information visit the [Lollicollector Repository](https://github.com/eitherway/lollicollector).

 ## Wiring / Pins Used

 ### I2C Sensors, Display: Light Sensor, SHT30, SGP30, HP303B